mascam97/basic-web-scraping/README.md

 - Teamwork despite nobody uses git/github.
 - Get the data with PHP and process it with JavaScript.

+Now with the refactorization I achieved:

+- Clean code, HTML semantic and better practices.
+- Use regular expressions to clean the data.

 ### Installing 🔧

 The programs you need are: